-- Step 1 Log in to the management console and choose Management & Deployment > Log Tank Service.
+- Step 1 Log in to the LTS console.
 The Log Management page is displayed by default. - Step 2 Click the target log group or stream.
-The log stream details page is displayed. - Step 3 Click the Log Analysis tab. - Step 4 Select a time range, enter a SQL statement by referring to SQL Analysis Syntax, and click Search.
+The log stream details page is displayed. - Step 3 Click the Log Analysis tab. - Step 4 This tab page provides interactive analysis.
+You can use simple analysis statements to query visualized data and configure visualized charts.
+You can also set filters, add metrics and groups, and enable sorting for data analysis.

+Step 5 Select a time range, enter a SQL statement by referring to SQL Analysis Syntax, and click Search.
 The search results will be displayed in various charts in the lower part.